OfficeDev/generator-office/readme.md

 [Yeoman](http://yeoman.io) generator for creating Microsoft Office projects using any text editor.
 Microsoft includes fantastic & [rich development tools for creating Office related projects using Visual Studio 2013](http://aka.ms/OfficeDevToolsForVS2013) or [tools for Visual Studio 2015](http://aka.ms/OfficeDevToolsForVS2015).
 This generator is for those developers who:

 - use an editor other than Visual Studio
-- interested in using a technology other than plain HTML, CSS & JavaScript
+- are interested in using a technology other than plain HTML, CSS & JavaScript

 Like other Yeoman generators, this simply creates the scaffolding of files for your Office project.
 It allows you to create Add-ins for: